justahuman1/python-game/README.md

-# python-game
+# python-game \n
 Lightweight snake game for your terminal.
-Collect the Pi's!
+Collect the Pi's! \n
+\n
 HOW TO RUN
 print("="*10)
+\n
 1.)
-Install Python (3).
+Install Python (3) \n
 2.)
-Open Terminal
+Open Terminal \n
 3.)
-Type "cd" and drag the folder containing this file into the terminal 4.)
+Type "cd" and drag the folder containing this file into the terminal \n 4.)
 Type 'python snake.py'